effil/effil/README.md

 </details>

 # Important notes
 Effil allows to transmit data between threads (Lua interpreter states) using `effil.channel`, `effil.table` or directly as parameters of `effil.thread`.
-In all cases Effil uses a common data handling principle:
  - Primitive types are transmitted 'as is' by copy: `nil`, `boolean`, `number`, `string`
- - Functions are dumped using [`string.dump`](#https://www.lua.org/manual/5.3/manual.html#pdf-string.dump) method and currently **it does not support function upvalues**
+ - Functions are dumped using [`string.dump`](#https://www.lua.org/manual/5.3/manual.html#pdf-string.dump) and currently **it does not support upvalues**
- - **Userdata and threads** are not supported.
-You can extend *userdata* support using C++ API of library but it's not documented for right now.
+ - **Userdata and Lua threads (coroutines)** are not supported.
- - Tables are serialized into `effil.table` recursively.
-So, any Lua table becomes a `effil.table`.
-Table serialization may take a lot of time on a big table, so, it's better to put your data directly to `effil.table` avoiding a table serialization.
+ - Tables are serialized to `effil.table` recursively.
+So, any Lua table becomes `effil.table`.
+Table serialization may take a lot of time for big table.
+Thus, it's better to put data directly to `effil.table` avoiding a table serialization.
 Let's consider 2 examples:
 ```Lua
 -- Example #1
 t = {}